 The Hula Popper also has a skirt, which bulks out its profile and adds some fish-attracting flair.
 The bait can also be found in a wide variety of color patterns as well.

-When it comes to “walk the dog” style baits (long and thin hard bodied lures that zig zag on the retrieve), the Heddon Zara Spook has been at the top of many serious anglers lists for decades, and not just bass anglers – musky and pike anglers love the giant version of this bait too.
+When it comes to “walk the dog” style baits (long and thin hard-bodied lures that zig-zag on the retrieve), the Heddon Zara Spook has been at the top of many serious anglers lists for decades, and not just bass anglers – musky and pike anglers love the giant version of this bait too.

 Heddon literally invented the “walk the dog” action when they created this bait, and that was more than 75 years ago.
 That kind of product longevity, especially in the “hot today but not tomorrow” fishing lure world we live in today, should speak volumes to you.
-It just goes to show, if it ain’t broke, don’t mend it.
+It just goes to show if it ain’t broke, don’t mend it.

-While many companies have created “walking the dog” baits over the years, but the Zara Spook still remains one of the best topwater lures for bass.
+While many companies have created “walking the dog” baits over the years, the Zara Spook still remains one of the best topwater lures for bass.

-Throw this bait near areas where bass are likely sitting in ambush positions and give it soft taps while introducing a little slack after each one to allow it to walk and hang on.
+Throw this bait near areas where bass is likely sitting in ambush positions and give it soft taps while introducing a little slack after each one to allow it to walk and hang on.
 Some days you have to work the bait fast to generate a topwater bite, while other days, the bass prefer a very slow movement.
 Don’t be afraid to vary the speed.
 It’s up to you to figure that part out when on the water.

 The Whopper Plopper is the brainchild of Fishing Hall of Fame inductee, master lure builder, and the host of The Hunt For Big Fish fishing series Larry Dahlberg, who is personally one of my favorite fishing icons that I have looked up to for years.

 The Whopper Plopper is a topwater lure that has gained massive popularity in the bass world.
-The lure’s fish catching power is a testament to its popularity.
+The lure’s fish-catching power is a testament to its popularity.
 With a flexible and cupped tail, the lure creates a splutter and plopping noise on the water’s surface as well as erratic movements and splashes that drive predatory fish crazy.

 Larry put countless hours of research and development into the tail to create that perfect plopping sound while keeping it flexible and allowing it to always stay perfectly in tune.
 This lure has been responsible for countless numbers of trophy fish.